osmatf/osvezbe/cas3/README.md

-# osvezbe
+# Čas 3
-Treći čas pokriva:
+Čas pokriva:

 - kreiranje i brisanje direktorijuma
 - otvaranje/zatvaranje fajlova